exasim-project/NeoFOAM/doc/basics/unstructuredMesh.rst

 BoundaryMesh
 ^^^^^^^^^^^^

 The boundaryMesh in the current implementation stores the relevant data for the `boundaryMesh` on the selected executor.
 So it is currently a data container for boundary mesh data.
-The `boundaryMesh` information are stored in a continous array and the index for the boundary patch is stored in a offset.
+The `boundaryMesh` information are stored in a continuous array and the index for the boundary patch is stored in a offset.

 .. warning::
    - unable to read the boundary mesh from disc